Heatherdale railway station

-Heatherdale railway station is a commuter railway station on the Belgrave and Lilydale lines, which are both part of the Melbourne railway network.
+Heatherdale station is a railway station operated by Metro Trains Melbourne on the Belgrave and Lilydale lines, which are part of the Melbourne rail network.
 It serves the eastern suburb of Ringwood, in Melbourne, Victoria, Australia.
 Heatherdale station is a below ground host station, featuring two side platforms.
 It opened on 7 September 1958, with the current station provided in February 2017.

 History

 Heatherdale station opened on 7 September 1958, and was named after the locality of the same name, itself named after Heatherdale, a farm that was owned by William Witt.

 When the station opened, it was located west of the former Heatherdale Road level crossing, which was provided with boom barriers in that year.

 In 2007, Heatherdale was upgraded as part of the EastLink tollway project, with the works funded by ConnectEast.
 Upgrades included extra parking spaces, upgraded lighting and security measures, a new pedestrian crossing at Heatherdale Road and construction of new station buildings.
 The original station buildings were demolished and new shelters built.
 New lighting and signage was also installed along the platforms.
 The station buildings from 2007 were demolished nine years later, due to the level crossing removal works.

 From 2016 to 2017, the Level Crossing Removal Project grade separated the Heatherdale Road level crossing, demolished and rebuilt the station, and relocated it from the west side of Heatherdale Road to the east side.
 The rebuilt station was opened on 6 February 2017, and the level crossing was in the same month.